Proper morphism

 In algebraic geometry, a proper morphism between schemes is an analog of a proper map between complex analytic spaces.

 Some authors call a proper variety over a field $k$ a complete variety.
 For example, every projective variety over a field $k$ is proper over $k$.
-A scheme $X$ of finite type over the complex numbers (for example, a variety) is proper over C if and only if the space $X$(C) of complex points with the classical (Euclidean) topology is compact and Hausdorff.
+A scheme $X$ of finite type over the complex numbers (for example, a variety) is proper over C if and only if the space $X$(C) of complex points with the classical (Euclidean) topology is compact.

 A closed immersion is proper.
 A morphism is finite if and only if it is proper and quasi-finite.